-If a power captures a territory containing an enemy capital (Washington, London, Moscow, etc.), follow the same rules as for capturing a territory.
+If a power captures a territory containing an enemy capital (Calcutta, Tokyo, Sydney, or Western United States), follow the same rules as for capturing a territory.
 Add the captured territory's income value to your national production level.

 In addition, you collect all unspent IPCs from the treasury of the original controller of the captured capital.
-For example, if Germany conquers Russia, and the Soviet Union has unspent IPCs, those IPCs are immediately transferred to Germany's player.
+For Example, if Japan conquers India, and the United Kingdom has unspent IPCs, those IPCs are immediately transferred to Japan's player.
 You collect these IPCs even if your own capital is in enemy hands.

-When capturing the last remaining Axis capital, signifying Allied victory, you still add the captured territory's income value to your national production level and you collect any unspent IPCs its power may have.
-The Axis player(s) will have until the beginning of your power's next turn, using their existing forces, to try to liberate one of the Axis capitals.
+When capturing Tokyo, signifying Allied victory, you still add the captured territory's income value to your national production level and you collect any unspent IPCs Japan might have.
+The Axis player will have until the beginning of your power's next turn, using his or her existing forces, to try to liberate that capital.